Proteomics Bioinformatics (cancelled)

 Wellcome Genome Campus, UK

-Run jointly with EMBL-EBI, this popular course provides hands-on training in the basics of mass spectrometry (MS) and proteomics bioinformatics, search engines and post-processing software, introduction to quantitative proteomics approaches and related statistical concepts, MS proteomics data repositories and public data re-use, how to employ existing databases for protein analysis, perform the annotation of subsequent protein lists and the incorporation of information from molecular interaction and pathway databases.
+Run jointly with EMBL-EBI, this popular course provides hands-on training in the basics of mass spectrometry (MS) and proteomics bioinformatics approaches, search engines and post-processing software, quantitative proteomics approaches and related statistical concepts, MS proteomics data repositories and public data re-use, how to employ existing databases for protein analysis, perform the annotation of subsequent protein lists and the incorporation of information from molecular interaction and pathway databases.

 The programme will include lecture and practical, computational sessions covering the following topics: